 Katharine P. Stallard is a partner of Connection Culture Group and a contributing author to “Connection Culture.”
 To receive a 28-page “100 Ways to Connect” e-book, sample chapters of “Connection Culture” and Stallard’s monthly Connection Culture email newsletter at no cost, sign up here.

-If you enjoyed this article, sign up for the daily SmartBrief on Leadership and SmartBrief’s twice-weekly popup newsletter on coronavirus, among SmartBrief’s more than 200 industry-focused newsletters — all free.
+If you enjoyed this article, sign up for the daily SmartBrief on Leadership and SmartBrief’s weekly newsletter on coronavirus, among SmartBrief’s more than 200 industry-focused newsletters — all free.